We Welcome Collaboration

 My research focuses on mobile consumer behavior, digital and social media marketing, and the role of affect in consumer psychology.
 My most recent research examines the distinct psychological implications of smartphone use, including how use of the device changes the consumption and generation of online content as well as consumers’ emotional and physiological reactions to smartphones and other digital devices.

-Assistant Professor, Department of Management (The Wharton School)
+Assistant Professor, Department of Operations, Information, and Decisions (The Wharton School)

 GIDEON NAVE, PHD